AppAssessor

 You get the point by this stage – FormAssembly’s form builder is so feature-rich, your forms can adapt to any use cases you may want to throw at them.
 I picked out a few for this section, based on examples that I know will be popular, and that together, give you a taste for how different functionality can be applied.

 But the challenge is yours – what could you challenge yourself to build in FormAssembly?
-The team are so confident they can cover any use case, that they compiled 100 (that’s right, 100) use cases in an eBook (check it out if you want more inspiration).
+The team are so confident they can cover any use case, that they compiled 100 (that’s right, 100) use cases in an eBook.

 Surveys